ScienceIsVeryCool/OllamaPy/README.md

 # OllamaPy

-A powerful terminal-based chat interface for Ollama with AI meta-reasoning capabilities.
-OllamaPy provides an intuitive way to interact with local AI models while featuring unique "vibe tests" that evaluate AI decision-making consistency.
+A powerful terminal-based chat interface for Ollama with AI meta-reasoning capabilities and comprehensive performance analysis.
+OllamaPy provides an intuitive way to interact with local AI models while featuring unique "vibe tests" that evaluate AI decision-making consistency and timing performance.

 ## Demo